rlongo/ictf-gradings-paperwork/README.md

 # ICTF Gradings Paperwork
-Throwaway project to generate paperwork required for ictf gradings.
+A project to generate paperwork required for ictf gradings.

 ## Architecture